Defer Offscreen Images on Mobile: Native Lazy Loading Guide

 On mobile browsers, the viewport height (vh) is fluid.
 As the user initiates a touch scroll, the URL bar and navigation controls often retract, changing the visible area size.

-Native Handling fixes this problem since the browser's internal layout engine tracks the visual viewport automatically, ensuring triggers fire regardless of any viewport size changes.
+The browser's internal layout engine tracks the visual viewport automatically, so native lazy loading triggers fire regardless of viewport size changes.
+This is one reason to prefer native lazy loading over any JavaScript alternative.

 3. Mobile Image Decoding and CPU Throttling

 Mobile devices have limited CPU and image decoding on mobile can be relatively slow and expensive.
 Converting a JPEG into a bitmap requires many CPU cycles.
-On a mobile processor, decoding a sequence of larger images can block the main thread for 50ms–100ms each, causing input latency.
+On a mobile processor, decoding a sequence of larger images can block the main thread for 50ms to 100ms each, causing input latency.

 The Fix: content-visibility

-To solve this, we can use the CSS property and value content-visibility: auto.
-This property acts as a standard for "Lazy Rendering."
+The CSS property content-visibility: auto acts as lazy rendering.
 It instructs the browser to bypass the layout and painting phases for off-screen elements entirely.
 The element exists in the DOM, but it does not exist in the Render Tree until it approaches the viewport.

 Because this optimization works by skipping the rendering of an element's subtree, you cannot apply it directly to an <img> tag (which has no subtree).
-You should apply conten-visibility to the product container or image card that hosts these images and it's content
+Apply content-visibility to the product container or image card that hosts the images and its content:

 @media (max-width: 768px) {